zeeev/wham/README.md

 is not set whamy will run the whole genome.

     whamy --target a.bam,b.bam,c.bam --background d.bam,e.bam,f.bam --scaffold chr1 > stdout 2> stderr

+### raw
+  Raw requires sorted BAMs.
+To improve whamy's speeds it is a good idea to remove duplicates and index the BAMS (not required).
+If the scaffold flag raw not set whamy will run the whole genome.

+     raw --target a.bam,b.bam,c.bam --background d.bam,e.bam,f.bam --cpu 20 --scaffold chr1 > stdout 2> stderr

 Output:
 -----